 Discuss the need for the operations staff to rapidly access plant equipment.

-Discuss the method that operators use to access plant equipment during plant emergency conditions such as Loss of Offsite Power (LOOP), Station Blackout (SBO, Extend Loss of AC Power (ELAP), and security emergency conditions.
+Discuss the method that operators use to access plant equipment during plant emergency conditions such as Loss of Offsite Power (LOOP), Station Blackout (SBO), Extend Loss of AC Power (ELAP), and security emergency conditions.

 Discuss any effects of security equipment or barriers may have on operator actions.